Lucytingzi/heriphotography-design/README.md

-# heriphotography-design
+# sharePhoto-design

-Integration work for heriphotography app

-Design for one listing with title, description, features, media (video or photo), and button
+design and integration work for one page with title, description, features, media (video or photo), and button

-Navigation bar

 Responsive design (desktop, tablet, phone) for layout